Book 8

 A) Answer these questions:

-2. What did their teacher say one day?
+2. What did the teacher plan for Friday?

-10. Why did not he like it ?
+10. Why did Dave not like the castle?

 B) Which words in the story mean the opposite of: